fonfalleh/playin/Plan.md

 https://mvnrepository.com/artifact/org.eclipse.jetty/jetty-servlets/10.0.19
 https://mvnrepository.com/artifact/org.eclipse.jetty/jetty-util/10.0.19

-TODO download those with maven?
+DONE download those with maven?

 Now things sorta works!
 Also, somehow I forgot that no web server is needed for this to work.
 Well then.